 - Proceed directly to your residence, avoid contact with others and make sure you are wearing a mask at all times.
 If your roommate is in your room, please maintain at least six feet of physical distance and both of you should wear a mask.

 - You should also strictly avoid contact with anyone who is immunocompromised.

-- Student Health Services and our student support team will be in contact with you to assist with next steps, which will include determining the best place for you to isolate, either on-campus in dedicated housing or at your home.
-Please note that if results are received later into the night, you may not be contacted until the next morning.
+- Student Health Services and our student support team will contact you to assist with the next steps, including determining the best place for you to isolate, either on-campus in dedicated housing or at your home.
+Please note that you may not be contacted until the next morning if results are received later into the night.